Lithium Toxicity

 Lithium levels should be measured in symptomatic patients.
 However, levels may not correlate with clinical symptoms due to the kinetic profile of lithium.
 Multiple measurements may be indicated to evaluate the effects of treatment and in patients who have taken sustained-release tablets (see Workup).

 Supportive therapy is the mainstay of treatment of lithium toxicity.
 Airway protection is crucial due to emesis and risk of aspiration.
-Seizures can be controlled with benzodiazepines, phenobarbital, or propofol.
-See Treatment.
+Seizures can be controlled with benzodiazepines, phenobarbital, or propofol (see Treatment).

 Background

 Lithium has been used in medicine since the 1870s.
-Lithium was initially used to treat depression, gout, and neutropenia, and for cluster headache prophylaxis, but it fell out of favor because of its side effects.
+Lithium was initially used to treat depression, gout, and neutropenia, and for cluster headache prophylaxis, but it fell out of favor because of its adverse effects.
 The US Food and Drug Administration (FDA) banned the use of lithium in the 1940s because of fatalities but lifted the ban in 1970.

 Pathophysiology